pbl64k/ShenzhenIO-Turing/README.md

 chips could be easily added to it up to that limit.
 Unfortunately, there simply isn't enough space on the virtual circuit board to fit more that one address router assembly.

-The CPU has no access to I/O devices, so the only way the operator can interact with the program is through using the hardware monitor/debugger.
+The CPU has no access to I/O devices, so the only way the operator can interact with the program is by using the hardware monitor/debugger.
 Once again, ignoring the board space limitations, I/O could be implemented without changing the architecture or instruction set by injecting a DMA controller into the memory bus.